White-bellied pangolin: Behavior

 The white-bellied pangolin can walk on all fours or on its hind legs using its prehensile tail for balance.
 It can climb up trees in the absence of branches.
 When walking on all fours, it walks on its front knuckles with its claws tucked underneath to protect them from wearing down.
 Its anal scent glands disperse a foul secretion much like a skunk when threatened.
 It has a well-developed sense of smell, but as a nocturnal animal, it has poor eyesight.
 Instead of teeth, it has a gizzard-like stomach full of stones and sand it ingests.
 The white-bellied pangolin in Africa fills its stomach with air before entering water to aid in buoyancy for well-developed swimming.

 The white-bellied pangolin has many adaptations.
 When threatened, it rolls up into a ball ("volvation"), protecting itself with its thick skin and scales.
 Its scales cover its entire body except for the belly, snout, eyes, ears, and undersides of the limbs.
-When a mother with young is threatened, she rolls up around the young, which also roll into a ball.
+When a mother with young is threatened, she rolls up around the young, which also rolls into a ball.
 While in a ball, she can extend her scales and make a cutting action by using muscles to move the scales back and forth.
 She makes an aggressive huff noise when threatened, but that is the extent of her noise-making.